tesommer/FreeCrumbs/Building/Home/README.md

 FreeCrumbs
 ==========

-A collection of tiny command-line apps.
+A tiny collection of command-line tools.

 ```
                                    //|\\      ///|\\\